-- All current faculty, staff, graduate, and undergraduate students are eligible.
+- All faculty, staff, graduate, and undergraduate students are eligible.

-- Funds are available to underwrite article processing fees for scholarly peer-reviewed articles accepted for publication in an open access or hybrid OA journal.
+- Funds are available to underwrite article processing fees for scholarly peer-reviewed articles accepted for publication in an open access.

-- Support is limited to $1500.00 per article and $3000.00 per author per year.
-For papers with multiple Virginia Tech co-authors, the program would still subsidize the same total amount of up to $1,500 per article but it would be prorated among each of the authors for the purposes of calculating amounts towards the annual limit for individuals, for example, 3 Virginia Tech authors counted at $500 each.
+- As of July 1, 2019, the support limit has been raised to $2000 per article and $4000 per author per year.
+For papers with multiple Virginia Tech co-authors, the program would still subsidize the same total amount of up to $2000 per article but it would be prorated among each of the VT authors for the purposes of calculating amounts towards the annual limit for individuals, for example, 4 Virginia Tech authors counted at $500 each.

-- OA and hybrid journals must be registered in an open access directory such as the Directory of Open Access Journals.
+- OA journals should be registered in an open access directory such as the Directory of Open Access Journals or Sherpa/Romeo.

 - Funding is limited and will be disbursed to authors upon approval and in the order in which they were received.

 - Invoices for funded articles must be received by the Libraries' head of acquisitions within 30 days of the award notification.
-Otherwise, the funds will be returned to the OASF and the author(s) will need to reapply.
+Otherwise, the funds will be returned to the OASF and the author(s) must reapply.

 Guidelines modified Oct.
 17, 2018